berthelemy/flisspowercounselling/_pages/05-research-supervision.md

 ---
 ### What I offer

 As well as working as a counsellor/psychotherapist I offer Person-Centred research supervision to students undertaking qualitative research as part of counselling/psychotherapy training up to Masters level.
-I offer verbal (phone, Skype, face-to-face) and/or written support as research ideas are developed, drawing on my own knowledge and experience to offer suggestions and feedback.
+I offer verbal (phone, Zoom, WhatsApp, face-to-face) and/or written support as research ideas are developed, drawing on my own knowledge and experience to offer suggestions and feedback.

 I do not offer academic supervision but training organisations often provide courses/advice on essay structure and development of an academic argument etc. and there are many academic proofreading services.